sbragagnolo/bc-tutorial-2018/beginners1.md

-# Exercises: Hands-on Beginner to Solidity
+# Hands-on: Beginners to Solidity

 In this section, I will present some hands-on coding exercises for coding smart contracts in Solidity.
 I will also explain some of the basic concepts of the Solidity language before each exercise.